- About Extension

 This demonstration garden is located at the Umatilla County Courthouse in Pendleton.
 Master Gardeners designed this garden as a landscaping demonstration.

-Training for 2014 will be facilitated by Mary Corp, OSU Cereal Crops Agent, and held at the OSU Umatilla County Extension Service Conference Room, BMCC Campus, Pendleton.
-Classes will be held on Thursdays from 8:00 am to 5:00pm starting February 6th and continuing through March 27th.
+Training for the 2015 class will be facilitated by Mary Corp, OSU Regional Administrator, and held at the OSU Hermiston Ag Research and Extension Center (HAREC) Conference Room in Hermiston.
+Classes will be held on Thursdays from 8:00 am to 5:00pm starting February 5th and continuing through March 26th.